-If you are concerned about the immediate safety of a child or young person:
+If you are concerned about the immediate safety of the child or young person:

 - 1. Take whatever action is required to ensure the child's immediate safety. - 2.
-Pass the information to the police immediately and seek their advice. - 3.
-Report the concern to the Club's Child Wellbeing and Protection Officer, advising that the matter has been reported to the police.
+Pass the information immediately to the police and seek their advice. - 3.
+Report the concern to the club Child Wellbeing and Protection Officer, advising that the matter has been reported to the police

-At any time, if you have a concern about the wellbeing of a child or young person or think you may have a concern, you can contact the Child Wellbeing and Protection Officer Joanne Ross for advice and support on 07788 393939 or at safeguarding@hibernianfc.co.uk or via the main Club switchboard on 0131 661 2159.
+If you have a concern about the wellbeing of a child or young person, or think you may have a concern, you can contact the Child Wellbeing and Protection Officer Joanne Ross for advice and support on 07788 393939 or at safeguarding@hibernianfc.co.uk or via the main Club switchboard on 0131 661 2159.